-Annual fact sheets per OAP, as well as a summary fact sheet covering all OAPs and one specific to JADs are prepared by Europol as public information, after consulting the respective Driver, to share the main operational results of EMPACT activities.
-The fact sheets are based on structured and relevant data collected in the Drivers' reports according to the EMPACT reporting mechanism.
+Annual fact sheets per OAP (mid-term and comprehensive), as well as a biennial summary fact sheet covering all OAPs are prepared by Europol as public information, after consulting the respective Driver to share the main operational results of EMPACT activities.
+In addition, Europol, in coordination with the respective JAD Coordinators, prepares the annual fact sheet dedicated to JADs.
+The fact sheets are based on structured and relevant data collected in the Drivers' reports and JAD Coordinators' reports according to the EMPACT reporting mechanism.